A JD or first professional degree in law is required to apply.

 Application Requirements

-US applicants must have a JD degree from an ABA-accredited university, and international applicants must have the first degree in law required for law practice in their country.
+U.S. applicants must have a JD degree from an ABA-accredited university, and international applicants must have the first degree in law required for law practice in their country.
 Pepperdine Caruso School of Law does not require GMAT or GRE scores.

 Candidates must submit the following materials to be considered for admission: